mykumar/FullyFunctionalSilexApplicationSkeleton/README.md

 # FullyFunctionalSilexApplicationSkeleton
-fully-functional Silex application that you can use as the skeleton
+Fully-Functional Silex Application Skeleton that can be used in the Application Development

+Includes Following Things
+* Migration Scripts
+* Dev adn Production ENvironment Setup
+* CapsuleServiceProvider
+* Templates for Errors and Basic Pages
+* Test Case
+* Cache Enbaled
+* .htaccess
+* phpunit